Kenjibercysec/Kenjinho/src/content/posts/cryptofile.md

 ---
-title: Cryptofile: Secure file explorer
+title: Cryptofile, Secure file explorer
 published: 2025-04-07
 description: 'A set of tools for file encryption, including a secure file explorer and an automatic encryptor.'
 image: ''